How Much Debt Is Too Much, And What You Can Do About It

 What Is Bad Debt?

-Taking "good debt" loans out of the equation still leaves Americans with a total credit card debt of $807 billion, and a total revolving home equity debt of $362 billion.
-If you’re struggling to repay your credit, you know the sinking feeling of looking at a balance that’s growing, even though you haven’t made any new purchases.
+Taking "good debt" loans out of the equation still leaves Americans with a total credit card debt of $986 billion, surpassing the prepandemic record, and a total revolving home equity debt of $336 billion.
+If you're struggling to repay your credit, you know the sinking feeling of looking at a balance that's growing, even though you haven't made any new purchases.

-The easiest way to answer this question is to calculate the income percent required to make your monthly debt payments.
-This is known as your debt-to-income ratio (DTI), and it is an important factor in evaluating your financial stability.
+The easiest way to know if you have too much debt is to calculate the income percent required to make your monthly debt payments, or your DTI.

-Your debt-to-income ratio compares how much money you owe per month to how much money you earn per month.
-Figuring out your debt-to-income ratio is not as difficult as it may seem.
+As we mentioned up top, your DTI compares how much money you owe per month to how much money you earn per month.
+Figuring out your DTI isn’t as difficult as it may seem.
 Use the information below to calculate what your DTI is.

 These expenses may include: